Through Time

 --Mohsin Hamid, Exit West

-With support from coLAB Arts , Notch Theatre Company is working with the Reformed Church of Highland Park's Affordable Housing Corporation (RCHP-AHC), which helps resettle refugees from around the world in central New Jersey, provides home studies and post-release services to unaccompanied refugee minors, and assists people who have been subjected to human trafficking.
+In 2020 and 2021, Notch collaborated with coLAB Arts and the Reformed Church of Highland Park's Affordable Housing Corporation (RCHP-AHC), which helps resettle refugees from around the world in central New Jersey, provides home studies and post-release services to unaccompanied refugee minors, and assists people who have been subjected to human trafficking.
+Over 9 months we ran story circles and workshops to develop a series plays with the diverse communities served by RCHP-AHC, in an effort to share the story of how their mutual aid service work transforms lives.

 “The news in those days was full of war and migrants and nativists, and it was full of fracturing too, of regions pulling away from nations, and cities pulling away from hinterlands,